rpmiller18/learningportfolio.github.io/index.md

 <br/>
 <br/>

-* Use javascript and type script to build an interactive site
+* Use javascript and type script to build an interactive site<br/>
-* Incorporating react to bolster the capacity of a site
+* Incorporating react to bolster the capacity of a site<br/>
-* Find a good tutorial that includes react and javascript and will alow me to build on progress in HTTP and CSS
+* Find a good tutorial that includes react and javascript and will alow me to build on progress in HTTP and CSS<br/>